ericyeonpark/ericyeonpark.github.io/_posts/2021-3-28-unit2-portfolio.md

 ## Proofreading the Script

-If we were to compare creating a model, with producing a movie, one of the first steps would be to evaluate various scripts that writers send us.
+If we were to compare, creating a model, with producing a movie, one of the first steps would be to evaluate various scripts that writers send us.
 And if we found an appealing script, we would likely want to make edits to strike out the unnecessary plot holes, and expand upon the interesting plot points.
-For our Kaggle data set, with 17,000 observations, one could imagine the amount of cleaning I had to do just to prepare the data for my model.
+Similarly, for creating a good classification model, using the data we received from Kaggle, we would need to trim the fat and delve deeper into the interesting points.
+And with a data set of 17,000 observations, one could imagine the amount of cleaning I had to do just to prepare the data for my model.
 So I took a nice and easy systematic approach to skimming some of the fat off my data.

 #### Dropping High Null Count Features
 My first step was to look at the null counts for all the features.
 To my dismay, I found that some of the more interesting features had high null counts.
-Both the _Rotten Tomatoes_ (~11,500 null values) and _Age_(~9390 null values) had over half of their observations as null and had to be removed.
+Both the _Rotten Tomatoes_ (~11,500 null values) and _Age_ (~9390 null values) had over half of their observations as null and had to be removed.

 #### Dropping High-Cardinality and Low-Cardinality Features
 Next I looked into which features had high-cardinality (had many unique values) and found three features that made the cut (_Title_, _Directors_, and _ID_).
 I wasn't too sad about dropping these features because in terms of the greater picture of finding what movies/shows get on Netflix, these features would have little importance for prediction in our model.
 However, unfortunately, I found that _Type_ seemed to be a broken feature in that it only had one value throughout (value = 0) and therefore had to be dropped since it would give no value to our model.